ivncstnd/CS130/README.md

 it.
 Your submission should contain only source files.
 If you are working with a partner, please add a comment with both your name and the name of your partner to each of the source files that you modify.

+# HOMEWORK 4 UPDATE
+This homework (as well as the next few) builds upon the ray tracing code from the last two assignments.
+It contains two header and two source files (as well as a short written portion, which also needs to be completed).
+These source files should be added to the source files you already have from homework 2.
+In addition, you will need to modify your existing registration.cpp file by uncommenting the lines related to the files you are adding.
+If your program fails to parse the input files, you have likely not un-commented enough lines (or too many lines) in the registration.cpp file.
+If parsing succeeds, you have done this correctly.

+The zip file above also contains a directory called "test-hw4", which contains a bunch of new test cases; you will need to copy this over as well.
+These are the test cases that will be used for grading the coding portion of homework 4.
+You can run the grading script for homework 4 as "python ./grading-script.py test-hw4" .
+Note that running "python ./grading-script.py tests-hw2" will continue to produce your grade for homework 2.
+As you go, it is helpful to rerun the grading script from prior homework as well.
+Although we will not be doing so while grading, it can help you identify regressions that may have been introduced on test cases that are easier to debug.
+Note also that homework 4 builds on what you did for homework 2.
+If you still have failing test cases for homework 2, you will need to fix those to pass the test cases for homework 4.